Paying for Your Education

 ** Freshmen from outside SDSU's local admission area are required to live on campus for their first year.
 Be sure to review the on-campus food and housing payment schedule at www.sdsu.edu/housing.
 Your total cost and payments will vary depending on the meal plan and room type (double, single) you request.

-* Basic tuition and fees for first-time teacher credential students are $7,642.
-Basic tuition and fees for first-time teacher credential students are $7,642.
-Graduate business students in selected degree programs pay an additional $254 per unit.
+*Basic tuition and fees for first-time teacher credential students are $8,406.
+Graduate business students in selected degree programs pay an additional $270 per unit.
 Doctoral programs have different tuition and fee costs, check the Student Account Services website.

 Cost of Attendance Note

 The CSU makes every effort to keep student costs to a minimum.
-Tuition and fees listed in published schedules or student accounts may need to be increased when public funding is inadequate.
-Therefore, CSU must reserve the right, even after initial tuition and fee payments are made, to increase or modify any listed fees.
+Fees listed in published schedules or student accounts may need to be increased when public funding is inadequate.
+Therefore, CSU must reserve the right, even after fees are initially charged or initial fee payments are made, to increase or modify any listed fees.
 All listed fees, other than mandatory system wide fees, are subject to change without notice, until the date when instruction for a particular semester or quarter has begun.
-All CSU listed fees should be regarded as estimates that are subject to change upon approval by The Board of Trustees, the Chancellor, or the Presidents, as appropriate.
+All CSU listed fees should be regarded as estimates that are subject to change upon approval by the Board of Trustees, the Chancellor, or the Presidents, as appropriate.
 Changes in mandatory system wide fees will be made in accordance with the requirements of the Working Families Student Fee Transparency and Accountability Act (Sections 66028-66028.6 of the Education Code)